 Right of appeal against refusal of applications for indefinite leave to remain on the basis of long residence

 Those who qualify for indefinite leave to remain on more than one ground, for example having completed five years in the relevant PBS category and having reached 10 years lawful residence at the same time would benefit from legal advice on subtle advantages and disadvantages of either route.
-The one that would bear the right of appeal in case of refusal would be less beneficial for dependants and may not necessarily be the preferred option.
+The one that would bear the right of appeal in case of refusal would be less beneficial for dependants and in some circumstances will not be the preferred option.

 Dependants of applicants for indefinite leave to remain under the long residence rule

-It is important to note that there are no provisions for dependants to be included in the application for settlement under the long residence rule.
-Where a dependant was included in the application by mistake, the Home Office would normally refuse the application.
-Applicants should seek legal advice prior to applying as there is no general rule covering dependants of the applicants under the long residence rule and each scenario requires individual consideration.
+It is important to bear in mind that there are no provisions for dependants to be included in the application for settlement under the long residence rule.
+We strongly recommend seeking legal advice before applying as there is no general rule covering dependants of the applicants under the long residence rule and each scenario requires individual consideration.